-Forms of Today's Futures is a program series organized by anthropologist Dorien Zandbergen, Netwerk Democratie, Veenfabriek and Waag Society.
-In this series we explore the power structures of our current information society, involving a diverse audience in the search for the possibilities and impossibilities of democracy and participation herein.
-The series consists of discussions, hands-on workshops, theatrical interventions and visual explorations.
+Forms of Today's Futures was a programme series organized by anthropologist Dorien Zandbergen, Netwerk Democratie, Veenfabriek and Waag.
+In this series we explored the power structures of our current information society, involving a diverse audience in the search for the possibilities and impossibilities of democracy and participation herein.
+The series consisted of discussions, hands-on workshops, theatrical interventions and visual explorations.

 Power and Disempowerment

 Due to technological, economic, political and environmental developments, the current moment is often characterized as one in which power relations are radically shifting.
 Yet, two visions regarding the exact nature of this shift are at odds with each other.

 According to the one vision, we witness a shift towards increasing citizen empowerment: technology helps citizens to influence and understand their environment, for example by means of 3D printers or interactive programs for political debate.
 These technologies, it is hoped, enable a decentralized, democratic and self-organizing society.

 The other vision yet emphasizes the disempowering tendencies of technology for citizens today.
 This disempowerment lies for instance in the fact that digital identities are in the hands of international companies and governments that are uncontrollable and unaccountable.
 Or in the fact that face recognition software, iris scans and automated border controls increasingly determine for us who is in, and who is out.

 How do these visions relate to one another?
 How can we visualize and locate power in our information society?
 What are the kinds of choices that must be made if we want to keep an optimistic perspective on our contemporary information society?
 These questions were central to the three programmes of Forms of Today's Futures, each addressing one contemporary democratic ideal: